bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 [Babel](https://babeljs.io/) to compile the JSX and the ES2015 fat arrow syntax.

-With expressiveness and capability of modern JavaScript and React we really have to ask ourselves if we really need that extra library.
+With expressiveness and capability of modern JavaScript and React, we really have to ask ourselves if we really need that extra library.

+For me it's really important to only add things when they are actually needed.
+Far too often, we add things to our programs for the sake of convenient expression.
+Being able to type less characters is not a good reason to introduce complexity into a program.

 Again, this reductionism is intended to make our code more understandable and easier to reason about.